openharmony/docs/en/application-dev/dfx/apprecovery-guidelines.md

 #### Passively Saving Status and Restoring Data

 This is triggered by the recovery framework.
-You do not need to register **ErrorObserver callback**.
+You do not need to register an **ErrorObserver** callback.
 You only need to implement **onSaveState** of the ability for status saving and **onCreate** of the ability for data restoration.

 ```ts
 export default class MainAbility extends Ability {